 4) What slowdown?
 New auto entrants are cruising

 Amid plummeting demand for cars, Kia Motors

 India and MG Motor India

-Pvt Ltd, two new entrants into India's automobile market, have attracted strong buyer interest with their maiden offerings -- Seltos and Hector, LiveMint
+Pvt Ltd, two new entrants into India's automobile market, have attracted strong buyer interest with their maiden offerings -- Seltos and Hector, LiveMint reported on Tuesday.